Tuning File System and Network Performance

 Mount file systems with access times disabled.

 - Don't let file systems get too full.
 All file systems put to realistic use must fragment some, but it gets rapidly worse when capacity gets over some limit.
 The threshold depends on how you use your file system — huge number of small files, small number of huge files, how much you delete and replace files, how much you modify existing files.
-I can't give you a number, but over 95% full is probably going to cause noticeable slowdown for most anyone.
+I can't give you a number, but very much over 90% full is probably going to cause noticeable slowdown for most anyone.

 If those simple suggestions make you happy, that's great!
 To go deeper, we will have to get into details of block I/O, multiple buffers in protocol stacks, file system data structures, and more.